Getting Started Guide (Plus plan): The New Litmus Platform

 Import your HTML

 Click on “Create Email”.
-Within “Build,” “Approve,” and “Test” you’ll see an option to import your HTML from Dropbox, Google Drive, or OneDrive.
+Within “Build,” “Review,” and “Test” you’ll see an option to import your HTML from Dropbox, Google Drive, or OneDrive.

 Simply select the storage system you’d like to use, connect your account, and then pick the HTML file you want to bring into Litmus.